 PCL braces

-While there is controversy about whether a knee brace will help after a PCL tear, most doctors recommend a knee brace for six weeks following an injury.
+While there is controversy about whether a knee brace will help after a PCL tear, most doctors recommend wearing one for six weeks following an injury.
 Typically, the knee brace pushes the shin bone forward, allowing a torn PCL to heal.
 One example is the PCL jack brace.
 This knee brace limits movement from 0 to 90 degrees and should only be used in the early stages of rehab.
-However, how long one should wear a PCL Jack brace is not known.
+However, the length of time one should wear a PCL Jack brace is unknown.

 PCL exercises

 Strengthening and balance exercises are essential to regain knee function.
-Generally, we start with range of motion exercises and then move to non-weight-bearing and weight-bearing quadriceps and calf exercises.
-Generally, it would be best to avoid hyperextension and exercises that push the shin bone backward, such as isolated hamstring exercises (prone knee curls).
+Generally, we start with range-of-motion exercises and then move to non-weight-bearing and weight-bearing quadriceps and calf exercises.
+It would be best to avoid hyperextension and exercises that push the shin bone backward, such as isolated hamstring exercises (prone knee curls).
 The aim is to restore strength, balance, and control before restarting running and sports-specific training.

 Surgery